-If you fail a unit or have withdrawn and have not received a refund, you are entitled to re-enrol at the repeat enrolment fee.
-On repeat enrolment, you will be given access to FAAA Learn with an updated, ebook version of the unit materials and new assessment requirements.
+If you fail a component or have withdrawn and have not received a refund, you are entitled to re-enrol at the repeat enrolment fee.
+On repeat enrolment, you will be given access to FAAA Learn with access to new assessment requirements.